b-rasagna/EPC-Energy-Rating-Prediction/README.md

 * Train and evaluate models using a Jupyter notebook
 * Save trained models and reuse them via FastAPI
 * Make authenticated predictions using LMK\_KEY or Property Address
-* Optionally allow manual feature entry for new properties

 ---